 If bamboo is the look you want, there are four things to consider in order to prevent moisture-related problems in your bamboo flooring:

-- Engineered or strand woven?
+- Engineered or Strand Woven?
 If your flooring is an engineered product, it might be necessary to adjust the depth of your wood moisture meter readings to check both the top (bamboo) layer and the subfloor species.
-Both woods need to have reached a balance with the job site in order to prevent moisture-related flooring problems, and to not develop separation problems in the product itself.
+Both types of wood need to have reached a balance with the job site in order to prevent moisture-related flooring problems, and to not develop separation problems in the product itself.

 Bamboo does offer both pros and cons as a flooring option for today’s homeowner and installer.
 However, it is necessary to take into consideration the specific qualities of bamboo flooring in order to avoid moisture related problems.